hudson-and-thames/portfoliolab/README.md

 ## Documentation, Example Notebooks and Lecture Videos
 For every technique present in the library we not only provide extensive documentation, with both theoretical explanations and detailed descriptions of available functions, but also supplement the modules with ever-growing array of lecture videos and slides on the implemented methods.

 We want you to be able to use the tools right away.
 To achieve that, every module comes with a number of example notebooks which include detailed examples of the usage of the algorithms.
-Our goal is show you the whole pipeline, starting from importing the libraries and ending with strategy performance metrics so you can get the added value from the get-go.
+Our goal is to show you the whole pipeline, starting from importing the libraries and ending with strategy performance metrics so you can get the added value from the get-go.